ustaxcourt/ef-cms/docs/architecture/decisions/0007-react-state-mangement.md

 - Long term repercussions of having to maintain a dependency.
 - Are other Flexion projects relying on this? *No.*
 - Security updates for dependencies.
-There aren't may dependencies, and they have been stable for many years now.
+There aren't many dependencies, and they have been stable for many years now.
 We will need to consider this for project dependency updates.
 - Are there any "oh crap" moments where we're going to have to get off of it suddenly?

 ### Abandoning it